JamesAnstey/esgwrapper/README.md

 As of April 2025 only CMIP6 publishing has been tested, but it should be adaptable to, for example, CMIP7 or CORDEX-CMIP6 publishing.

 Specifying publishing commands in `config-publisher.yaml` is intended to make the wrapper adaptable to future changes that may occur in the ESGF publishing software.

+If future ESGF publishing includes mandatory quality control steps such as running [PrePARE](https://esg-publisher.readthedocs.io/en/main/cmor.html) or similar software, they could be incorporated into this wrapper.

 ### History